keboola/developers-docs/overview/jobs/index.md

 ## Job Polling
 If you want to get the actual job result, poll the [Job API](http://docs.syrupqueue.apiary.io/#reference/jobs/job/view-job-detail) for the current state of the job.
-For example, to poll for the above job, send a `GET` request to `https://syrup.keboola.com/queue/job/189164612` with `X-StorageApi-Token` header containing your Storage token.
+For example, to poll for the above job, send a `GET` request to `https://syrup.keboola.com/queue/job/189164612` with `X-StorageApi-Token` header containing your Storage token:

+{% highlight bash %}
+curl --header "X-StorageAPI-Token: storage-token" https://syrup.keboola.com/queue/job/189164612
+{% endhighlight %}

 You will receive a response similar to this:

 {% highlight json %}